 With the closure, the disposition of the rose collection was a problem.
 Containing just under three thousand shrubs, it was an extensive collection of rare, unusual and old garden roses.
 In addition, there a few thousand test shrubs from our own rose breeding program.
 When in business, we had a staff managing the garden.
 Out of business, there was no money or staff to maintain the collection.

-one of my mazes than an efficient easy to maintain layout.
+Our giant rose garden was laid out more like one of my mazes than an efficient easy to maintain landscape.
 We rarely gave tours, but when we did and saw our garden through the eyes of our guests, we saw a living museum with surprises around every corner.

 Now in the thirteenth year of owning an abandoned rose garden, my health is better and circumstances have given me copious uninterrupted time at home.
 I've decided to hack into this acre of chaos and take stock.
 My labors in the garden during the last couple months of our first shelter-at-home era, I've already started to observe some trends:

-- most modern roses sold by nurseries are disease ridden chemically dependent crap.
+- Most modern roses sold are disease ridden chemically dependent crap

 The garden was created in three phases over six years.
 The latter two phases demonstrated what we had learned from errors in earlier stages.
 In the third phase, the roses were planted in straight rows with ground cloth to suppress all unwanted growth and keep plants a good social distance from each other.
 You can see from the photos above how well that worked fourteen years later.